karlvr/empire-state/packages/formalities/README.md

 A small library to build React forms with immutable state, type-safety and not a lot of boilerplate.

-Formalities makes use of [Immer](https://github.com/immerjs/immer) and [Immutable State Controller](https://github.com/karlvr/immutable-state-controller) to create immutable state updates.
+Formalities makes use of [`immer`](https://github.com/immerjs/immer) and [`react-immutable-state-controller`](https://github.com/karlvr/immutable-state-controller/tree/main/packages/react) to create immutable state updates.

 ## Install